Skip to Content

 Hide something your children enjoy, whether it is a treat or a fun toy.
 Then, give them clues as to where to find their treasure.

-The goal is to eventually give multiple instructions at the same time, so it is challenging to remember.
+The goal is to gradually provide multiple instructions at once to make it more challenging to remember.

 5. Sing a Song